 Most Important of Family Ski Vacation Tips

 Drink plenty of water, wear sunscreen and come prepared with good gear.
-All of the Colorado ski resorts are at a high altitude ranging from 7,000 feet at the base to over 12,000 feet at the top.
+All of the Colorado ski resorts, for example, are at a high altitude ranging from 7,000 feet at the base to over 12,000 feet at the top.
 At this altitude, it is important to drink lots of water to prevent altitude sickness and to wear sunscreen.
 Not only is the sun closer but it reflects off the snow.
 But most of all, be prepared for fun!